From an EU perspective, Serbia, as the entire West Balkans region is of strategic importance for Sweden.

 Swedens support to Serbia began in the late 1990s with humanitarian aid after years of war in the Balkans.
 In the early 2000s long-term development cooperation was initiated.
-Since then Sweden have provided more than 200 million Euros in grants to Serbia and the annual support for 2018 is approximately 12 million Euros.
+Since then Sweden have provided more than 200 million Euros in grants to Serbia.

 Serbia has applied for EU membership and committed itself to substantial reforms in a number of areas.
 Sweden supports these reforms to achieve better living conditions for the people.
 The support should contribute to increased respect for human rights, strengthened democratic institutions, reduced poverty among vulnerable groups and environmental sustainability.